 The device includes three possible clock modes for the master clock generation.
-The Master Clock (MCLK) is used by the ADC to perform conversions and is also used by the digital portion to generate the different digital timers.
-The clock mode selection is made through the CLK\SEL[1:0] bits located in the CONFIG0 register.
-The possible selections are described in detail in Table 5-12.
+The master clock (MCLK) is used by the ADC to perform conversions and is also used by the digital portion to generate the different digital timers.
+The clock mode selection is made through the CLK\SEL[1:0] bits located in the CONFIGO register.
+The possible selections are described in Table 5-11.

-The Master Clock is not propagated in the chip when the chip is placed into the Full-Shutdown mode (see Section 5.9 "Full-Shutdown Mode").
+The master clock is not propagated in the chip when the chip enters the Full-Shutdown mode (see Section 5.9, Full-Shutdown Mode).
 Any change to the CLK\SEL bits creates a reset and restart for the currently running conversions and a restart of the ADC setup timer.
-Each reset and restart will reset all internal phases to their default values and can lead to a possible temporary duty cycle change at the clock output pin.
+Each reset and restart resets all internal phases to their default values and can lead to a possible temporary duty cycle change at the clock output pin.